Pricing Change Head · Free

 Result

-Prompt: replace the head to face directly toward the camera with a natural pleasant expression, match lighting and skin tone
+Prompt: change the toddler's head to face the camera with a happy smiling expression, match the studio lighting

 Before